Monologues d'animaux

 Supports/Matériaux adaptatifs/Outils

-• Students can utilize the support of a Classroom Professional or augmentative communication device for verbal responses.
+- Students can utilize the support of a Classroom Professional or dispositif de communication augmentative for verbal responses.